-- Make sure the player is constantly lifting their head and checking their surroundings.
-This will help players find space and avoid other players.
+- Make sure the player is regularly lifting their head and checking their surroundings; this will help players find space and avoid other players.

 - Encourage players to use all parts of their feet while dribbling (inside, outside, top, bottom).